 Slab reefing systems require specially fabricated end fittings.
 Outboard the reefing lines lead up from their correct seats on the boom through the reef cringles to pulleys housed in the boom end and inboard, the reefing lines run through quick-release stoppers.

 The development of in-mast and in-boom reefing systems require larger shaped sections which accommodates the furled sail within an enlarged luff groove.
 With these reefing systems the sails are fitted with hollow-cut leeches because sail battens cannot be fitted.

 Rigging hardware fittings and fasteners are made of stainless steel.
 Stainless steel resists rust because of a protective layer forming on the surface in the presence of oxygen.
 When a stainless-steel fastener is sealed from the air, corrosion may occur in small crevices.
 High-quality marine fittings are polished after welding removing surface irregularities.
-If rust is detected, have them buffed up to remove the surface damage at the source of the corrosion.
+If rust is detected, maintain it by buffing up to remove the surface damage at the source of the corrosion.

 Rigging hardware such as sailboat shrouds, forestays, and backstays are made of stainless or galvanized wire.
 Standing rigging needs little maintenance other than periodic checks for broken strands.
 If detected, replace the wire as any weakness compromises the reliability of the entire rig.
 Salt crystals accelerate crevice corrosion, especially where wire enters the end terminals.

 Rigging screws should have toggles between them and the chainplates so there is free movement in any direction without bending.
 Inspect for any signs of hairline cracks indicating stress damage.
 If the standing rigging is over ten years old, consider a replacement even where there is no sign of defects.